Waiting times at Shepton Mallet Treatment Centre

 Please note: All our surgical procedures will be carried out at our in-patient hospital at Shepton Mallet, even if you have an outpatient appointment at a different hospital.

-This is a surgical procedure whereby most of the womb lining is destroyed using laser, radiofrequency waves or heated water to treat heavy periods.
+This is a surgical treatment for women who have heavy periods whereby most of the womb lining is destroyed using laser, radiofrequency waves or heated water.

 A narrow tube with a telescope at the end is inserted into the uterus, sending images to a computer to give a close-up of the womb.
-This helps to diagnose the cause of symptoms such as pelvic pain and infertility.
-A hysteroscopy can also be used to remove fibroids.
+This helps with diagnosis in cases where the patient is experiencing a range of issues, including pelvic pain and infertility.
+Hysteroscopy can also be used to remove fibroids.

 This surgical technique involves cutting a slit into a cyst and suturing the edges so the site remains open and can freely drain.